-According to the most recent national data, in 2020 another 51,7 km2 of non-anthropic soil have been lost (9,8 km2 for permanent consumption) net of the compensations due to renaturalization.
 The artificialization rate of the available surfaces is in line with the recent past, albeit slightly slowing compared to the 2006-2012 period (see Figure 5.17).
 In 2020 the soil was consumed at a rate of 14,2 hectares per day, the same as the previous year (Munafò, 2021).

-The relationship between soil sealing and the dynamics of population is not direct, i.e it occurs even in the absence of the demand mechanisms that generally justify the request to soil sealing: the 51,7 km2 of land were sealed in the face of a decrease in population of about 175 thousand inhabitants; this means that for each less inhabitant, 292 m2 of land was sealed.
+The relationship between soil sealing and the dynamics of population is not direct, i.e it occurs even in the absence of the demand mechanisms that generally justify the request to soil sealing: the $51,7 \text{ km}^2$ of land were sealed in the face of a decrease in population of about 175 thousand inhabitants; this means that for each less inhabitant, 292 m of land was sealed.

 Friuli Venezia Giulia and Veneto are among the Italian regions with the worst soil seal indicators in 2020.
-In particular, Veneto is the second Region for absolute value of soil sealed (+685 hectares) and the first for density of soil sealed (3,72 m2/ha).
-Friuli Venezia Giulia sealed little land in an absolute sense (65 hectares) but ranks second for soil sealing per capita (525 m2/inhabitant).
-In Veneto was sealed 1250 m2 of land for each less inhabitant (the worst value in Italy) and in Friuli Venezia Giulia too soil sealing occurred despite a decline in the resident population (155 m2 of land for each less inhabitant).
+In particular, Veneto is the second Region for absolute value of soil sealed (+685 hectares) and the first for density of soil sealed (3,72 m/ha).
+Friuli Venezia Giulia sealed little land in an absolute sense (65 hectares) but ranks second for soil sealing per capita (525 m/inhabitant).
+In Veneto was sealed 1250 m of land for each less inhabitant (the worst value in Italy) and in Friuli Venezia Giulia too soil sealing occurred despite a decline in the resident population (155 m of land for each less inhabitant).